-If lost and low on fuel, ALWAYS land with fuel on board to enable a safe landing.
-Preferably, land near a road or in an area allowing plenty of room for another helicopter to land in the same area safely.
-Having fuel delivered is a minor inconvenience when compared to a crash.
-Fuel on board after landing allows use of the radios as well as heat in colder climates.
+If lost and low on fuel, it is advisable to make a precautionary landing.
+Preferably, land near a road or in an area that would allow space for another helicopter to safely land and provide assistance.
+Having fuel delivered is a minor inconvenience when compared to having an accident.
+Once on the ground, pilots may seek assistance.